 About Me

 My Ph.D. work was in astronomy and focused on modeling multi-wavelength observations of gamma-ray-emitting Classical Novae, specifically focusing on the V1324 Sco.
-I used radio observations to probe the extensive properties of nova ejecta, optical data as a plasma diagnostic, and gamma-ray data to constrain the dynamics of the event.
+I created a computational model for the thermal emission from the ejecta and fit the model using radio observations to probe the extensive properties of nova ejecta.
+I also used optical data as a plasma diagnostic, and gamma-ray data to constrain the dynamics of the event.

 After my Ph.D., I moved into Physics Education Research at the University of Michigan.
 My work focused primarily on developing methods and tools to help physics instructors incorporate computation into their classrooms in an equitable and inclusive way.